 Ten Tips for a Healthy Mouth During Retirement

 - If possible, start a savings plan to supplement Medicare.

 - Prior to retirement, discuss your future dental benefits with your employer so that you have a clear understanding of your coverage.

 - Long before potentially necessary, designate a caregiver to assist in decision-making involving dental treatment and/or finances.

 - If mobility is becoming a problem, arrange for or ask a caregiver to arrange for transportation to visit the dentist.
 Note that East Portland Dentistry is accessible by public transportation.
 We are conveniently located on the MAX line.

 - Keep in mind that preventive care applies to patients of all ages.
 Adults benefit equally from fluoride treatments as do children.
 To prevent cavities at any age, we recommend regular fluoride treatments.

 - Know that approximately half of adults over the age of 75 suffer from tooth decay that affects at least one tooth.
 With age, increased gum recession exposes the roots of our teeth.
 Dry mouth, often associated with the intake of multiple prescription medications, also increases the risk of cavities and tooth decay.
-(Please refer to Part I of this blog for additional information on dry mouth.)

 - Be aware that oral health affects your overall health.
 For those with heart conditions or diabetes, it is especially important to realize the systemic connection.
 Infection and inflammation in the mouth may exacerbate heart conditions while also making it more difficult to manage diabetes.
 A clean, healthy mouth can prevent complications treating both heart conditions and diabetes.